ignite/cli/docs/docs/network/01-introduction.md

 > **NOTE:** `ignite n` can also be used as a shortcut for `ignite network`.

-To publish the information about your chain as a coordinator run the following command (the URL should point to a repository with a Cosmos SDK chain):
+To publish the information about your chain as a coordinator, run the following command (the URL should point to a repository with a Cosmos SDK chain):

 ```
 ignite network chain publish github.com/ignite/example
 ```

-This command will return a launch identifier you will be using in the following commands.
+This command will return the launch identifier you will be using in the following commands.
 Let's say this identifier is 42.
-Next, ask validators to initialize their nodes and request to join the network as validators.
+Next, ask validators to initialize their nodes and request to join the network.
 For a testnet you can use the default values suggested by the CLI.

 ```